A PAINFUL REVIEW

-Let us start with the auto focus system first – It is fast, quiet, an so far 99.9% accurate… That is with a gold ring 16-35mm f/4 Nikon lens.
-But one thing that I didn’t like, is that all the AF points are stuck to the middle of the frame.
+Let us start with the autofocus system first – It is fast, quiet, and so far 99.9% accurate… That is with a gold ring 16-35mm f/4 Nikon lens.
+But one thing that I didn’t like, is that all the AF points are stuck in the middle of the frame.
 UGH.
 Be prepared for some focus and recompose with this camera.

 All the sample images are taken with the D610.
 Click on the image to visit my Flickr page – where you can see the full EXIF and full resolution.

 An ISO monster, with clean images from ISO 100 to ISO 1600.
 Usable images from ISO 2000 to ISO 6400… beyond that is just, meh.

 “Entry level full frame”?
 Don’t be tricked by that term.
 The D610 is an all-round excellent performer, and it is very well priced.
 Sure thing it does not have an AF system nor ISO range that is as good.
 But those can be easily overlooked, and it has excellent value-for-money.

 I am not saying that D750 and D810 are bad in any way.
 If you are into sports and action, that 51 points AF system will come in very handy.
 Plus, the both of them do have merits in a few other ways – ISO range, WIFI, 1/8000 max shutter speed, 36.3 megapixels, etc… But is it worth your money?
 You decide.

 The D610 is now what I call “full frame without all the bells and whistles”.
 Excellent image quality, sufficiently good AF system, good ISO performance, and that is all that I ask for as a landscape photographer.